Economics 326 — Introduction to Econometrics II

 The model: Y_{i} = \alpha + \beta X_{i} + U_{i}.

-We assume that E\left( U_{i}|X_{i}\right) = 0.
+We assume that \mathrm{E}\left[U_{i}|X_{i}\right] = 0.

-E U_{i} = 0.
-E U_{i} \overset{\text{Law of Iterated Expectation}}{=} E\,E\left( U_{i}|X_{i}\right) = E\,0 = 0.
+\mathrm{E}\left[U_{i}\right] = 0. \mathrm{E}\left[U_{i}\right] \overset{\text{Law of Iterated Expectation}}{=} \mathrm{E}\left[\mathrm{E}\left[U_{i}|X_{i}\right]\right] = \mathrm{E}\left[0\right] = 0.

-Cov\left( X_{i},U_{i}\right) = E X_{i}U_{i} = 0. \begin{aligned} E X_{i}U_{i} &\overset{\text{Law of Iterated Expectation}}{=} E\,E\left( X_{i}U_{i}|X_{i}\right) \\ &= E\left[ X_{i} E\left( U_{i}|X_{i}\right) \right] = E\left[ X_{i} 0 \right] = 0. \end{aligned}
+\mathrm{Cov}\left(X_{i},U_{i}\right) = \mathrm{E}\left[X_{i}U_{i}\right] = 0. \begin{aligned} \mathrm{E}\left[X_{i}U_{i}\right] &\overset{\text{Law of Iterated Expectation}}{=} \mathrm{E}\left[\mathrm{E}\left[X_{i}U_{i}|X_{i}\right]\right] \\ &= \mathrm{E}\left[X_{i} \mathrm{E}\left[U_{i}|X_{i}\right]\right] = \mathrm{E}\left[X_{i} \cdot 0\right] = 0. \end{aligned}

-Y_{i} = \underbrace{\alpha + \beta X_{i}}_{\text{Predicted by } X} + \underbrace{U_{i}}_{\text{Orthogonal to } X}
+Y_{i} = \underbrace{\alpha + \beta X_{i}}_{ \text{Predicted by } X} + \underbrace{U_{i}}_{ \text{"Orthogonal to" } X}

 Problem: estimate the unknown parameters \alpha and \beta using the data (n observations) on Y and X.